beefarino/fast-file/README.md

 # fast-file

 FastFile is a PowerShell module for rapid write-only file access.
-This module performs much faster than out-file for large data sets.
+This module performs much faster than out-file for large data sets written across multiple pipelines.

 ## Quick Start
     > import-module FastFile